 More than a decade ago, Alexandra was whisked away from her management role in Romania to go to Austria for her husband’s job as a diplomat.
-Abroad as a diplomatic spouse, she has volunteered for various not for profit organisations and this year, she published a book to share her experiences.
+Abroad, she has volunteered for various not for profit organisations and this year, she published a book to share her experiences.
 Read on to hear more about her unique lifestyle – the diplomatic life is not always as glamorous as it sounds.

 Can you please tell us a bit about your childhood?